 The Congregation maintains a perpetual care fund for Rose Hill and a portion of all grave sales are committed to this fund.

-At this writing in early 2021, Rose Hill has 1,640 available gravesites that should meet demand for the next 30 years.
+At this writing in early 2021, Rose Hill is located at at 6940 Troost Ave.
+Kansas City, MO 64131, and has 1,640 available gravesites that should meet demand for the next 30 years.

 (Adapted from Roots In A Moving Stream by Frank Adler, z”l)